 I love a good biscuit.
-They are delicious, easy, and always taste good.
+They are delicious, easy, and always taste great.

-But these butter swim biscuits make it even easier since you don’t have to worry about cutting cold cubes of butter into the dough.
+But this butter swim biscuit recipe make it even easier since you don’t have to worry about cutting cold cubes of butter into the dough.

 Whether you make these for a snack or a side dish, this butter swim biscuits recipe is so simple and so fast to come together.